dsp-uga/time-paradox/README.md

 Image retrieval is a fundamental problem in computer vision: given a query image, can you find similar images in a large database?
 This is especially important for query images containing landmarks, which accounts for a large portion of what people like to photograph.

-We try to find two images which are similar given an database of images and a image
+We try to find similar images from a database of images given a query image

 ## Getting Started